LogtalkDotOrg/logtalk3/library/random/NOTES.md

 ========

-This library provides portable random number generators and an abstraction over native backend Prolog compiler random number generator if available.
+This library provides portable random number generators and an abstraction over the native backend Prolog compiler random number generator if available.

 API documentation